chenglong92/chenglong92.github.io/_pages/cv.md

 Honor and Awards
 ======
-* Honorable Award from the First National Post-doc Innovation and Entrepreneurship Competition(MHRSS, 2021)
+* Honorable Award from the First National Post-doc Innovation and Entrepreneurship Competition(MHRSS, China, 2021)
 * First-class Sponsorship from China Scholarship Council (CSC, 2019)
 * Scholarship for Excellent New PHD Candidate(BUAA, 2015)
 * Best Paper Award for Graduation Design and University Outstanding Graduate(NWPU, 2014)